Ultrafast Extreme Events: Empirical Analysis of Mechanisms and Recovery in a Historical Perspective: Conclusions

 Most of the UEEs occur right after the pre-- and after--market trading.
 In these time periods, the liquidity builds up or decreases again~\cite{Krause_2022}.
 Both of these time periods are dominated by cancelations of limit orders.
 As the occurence of UEEs is a typical pattern for the years 2014 and 2021, it stands to reason that a large number of UEEs have similar underlying mechanisms.
 The liquidity status of the order book due to cancelations of limit orders is probably a crucial factor here.
 Gaps in the order book, which can be caused by cancelations of limit orders, can lead to larger return jumps in the midpoints~\cite{Farmer_2004}.
 From this point of view, it does not matter whether HFTs, other algorithmic traders or human traders are responsible for UEEs, as all types of traders can cancel limit orders and trigger larger price jumps through market orders.
 Presumably, these types of traders after the pre-- and after--market trading play a minor role, as cancelations within this time periods seem to be a generic trading pattern.
 It is reasonable to assume that, even during a trading day, the underlying mechanism for many UEEs may be due to brief liquidity shortages, initiated by cancelations of limit orders and triggered by market orders.
 We collected evidence for this mechanism, but we do not exclude other mechanisms for UEEs.

-Further studies with a deeper look into the dynamics of the order book are called for.
+In line with this interpretation, UEEs occur predominantly in periods of low trading activity and sparse liquidity, where the reduced order flow limits the extent to which rapid reactive trading could reinforce the initial movement.
+The short and isolated structure of the events is therefore consistent with a liquidity-driven rather than a reaction-driven mechanism.
+Further studies with access to full order-book information would be valuable to explore this mechanism in more detail.

 It is interesting to compare our observations with the evolution of algorithmic trading~\cite{kissell2020algorithmic}.
 We know that algorithmic trading has almost completely replaced human traders.
 For instance, 92\% of the stock volume in the US stock markets was traded by algorithmic traders inclusively HFTs in 2019.
 Electronic trading accounted for 99,9\% of the total trading volume~\cite{kissell2020algorithmic}, \textit{i.e.} brokers (human traders) traded 8\% of the total volume via a computer trading system.